 One Cassandra cluster is on 3.11.3, and the other clusters are on 2.1.13.

-On one cluster, we were able to reduce our server count by about 40% by switching to Scylla.
+On one cluster, we were able to reduce our server count by about 40% by switching to ScyllaDB.

-What do you like most about Scylla?
+What do you like most about ScyllaDB?
 You’ve mentioned low latencies and self-optimizing, is there anything else?

 The support on the slack channel and Google group is top notch.
 A little while back, we were having an issue where compaction was utilizing too many resources and causing failures.
 Glauber suggested we try a new setting which would throttle the compaction process.
 Updating the setting reduced our failures.
 I really appreciate that engineers like Glauber are there when you have issues and always ready to help.

 Some other questions we have is how many CPU cores does each node have?

 Our nodes are bare metal – they have 40 CPU cores.